breuerfelix/king-bot-api/README.md

 3. open project in console
 4. install all dependencies
     1. `$ npm install`
+1. build the project
+    1. `$ npm run build`
 5. edit `main.js`
     1. look up `sample_main.js` for help
 6. start the bot
     1. `$ npm start`

+after changing `main.js` you can exit the script and then restart the bot with `$ npm start`.
+if you downloaded a new project version you have to `$ npm install && npm run build` again before starting the bot.

 # features